Ike Quebec: Biography

 Quebec was born in Newark, New Jersey, United States.
 An accomplished dancer and pianist, he switched to tenor sax as his primary instrument in his early twenties, and quickly earned a reputation as a promising player.
-His recording career started in 1940, with the Barons of Rhythm.
+His performance career started in 1940, with the Barons of Rhythm.
+Not to be confused with the Count Basie Orchestra band of the same name, the Barons disbanded in 1941 when the USA entered the war and were never recorded.

-Later on, he recorded or performed with Frankie Newton, Hot Lips Page, Roy Eldridge, Trummy Young, Ella Fitzgerald, Benny Carter and Coleman Hawkins.
+Quebec later recorded or performed with Frankie Newton, Hot Lips Page, Roy Eldridge, Trummy Young, Ella Fitzgerald, Benny Carter and Coleman Hawkins.
 Between 1944 and 1951, he worked intermittently with Cab Calloway.
-He began to record for the Blue Note label in this era, and served as a talent scout (helping pianists Thelonious Monk and Bud Powell come to wider attention).
-Due to his exceptional sight reading skills, Quebec was also an uncredited impromptu arranger for many Blue Note sessions.
+He began to record for the Blue Note label in the mid-1940s, becoming the label's biggest jukebox star during this time, picking up national hits with 'Blue Harlem' and 'If I Had You'.
+During this time Quebec also served as a talent scout for Blue Note, helping to bring Dexter Gordon, Thelonious Monk and Bud Powell to wider attention.

-Due in part to struggles with heroin addiction (but also due to the fading popularity of the big bands), Quebec recorded only sporadically during the 1950s, although he still performed regularly.
-He kept abreast of new developments in jazz, and his later playing incorporated elements of hard bop, bossa nova, and soul jazz.
+Due in part to struggles with heroin addiction, for which he served two short sentences at Rikers Island Prison, Quebec recorded only sporadically during the 1950s.
+However, he still performed regularly and remained abreast of new developments in jazz, with his later playing incorporating elements of hard bop, bossa nova, and soul jazz.

-In 1959, he began what amounted to a comeback with a series of albums on the Blue Note label.
+In 1959 Quebec mounted a comeback with a series of albums on the Blue Note label.
 Blue Note executive Alfred Lion was always fond of Quebec's music, but was unsure how audiences would respond to the saxophonist after a decade of low visibility.
-In the mid-to-late 1950s, Blue Note issued a series of Quebec singles for the juke box market; audiences responded well, leading to a number of warmly-received albums.
+In the mid-to-late 1950s, Blue Note therefore issued a series of Quebec singles for the juke box market; audiences responded well, leading to a number of warmly-received albums.
 Quebec occasionally recorded on piano, as on his 1961 Blue & Sentimental album, where he alternated between tenor and piano, playing the latter behind Grant Green's guitar solos.

-Quebec's comeback was short-lived; it was ended by his death in January 1963, at the age of 44 from lung cancer.
-He is buried at Woodland Cemetery, Newark, New Jersey.
+Quebec's comeback was short-lived.
+He died in January 1963, at the age of 44, from lung cancer.
+Quebec's legacy was later commemorated by Blue Note, which gifted a commemorative tombstone to Woodland Cemetery (Newark, New Jersey) for Quebec's grave in 1992.